SeanHo-TheGigabit/team-handbook/development/backend-development.md

 - Always need to take care about the default value of the endpoint, expecially if we not gonna save a default value in the database.
 - If it is a sensitive information, such as password, or API key, we need to take care about the security of the endpoint.
+- Use uuid7 as the PK instead integer

+## Before commit and push

+- make sure no print() in the code